Sonia Culver, M.A., CCC-SLP | Speech-Language Pathologist | North Liberty

 My husband, Bruce and I have two sons.
-Ryan, a University of Iowa graduate who works in Des Moines.
-Ross, a junior at UNI majoring in Communication Disorders.
+Ryan, a University of Iowa graduate who works in Des Moines and Ross, who will graduate with his master’s in Communication Disorders at UNI.
 Ross has known from a young age he wanted to work as a Speech-Language Pathologist.
 He was very delayed in speech as a young child and had several years of speech therapy.
 He faced many frustrations from his inability to communicate effectively.
 I am thankful for the opportunity to help Enrichment Therapy and Learning Center provide services that have such a positive impact on the lives of others.
 It is a pleasure to work with a team of dedicated and passionate professionals.

 Jaimi Bird, M.A.
 CCC-SLP | Speech-Language Pathologist | Des Moines

 Speech language pathology has been a perfect career fit for me.
 I have always loved working with children and helping others, being an SLP allows me to do both.
 There is no better feeling than seeing the moment a child succeeds in an area in which they have struggled.
 Partnering with families to facilitate that success is priceless.

 It is very rewarding to see a child’s language and literacy skills grow.
 I truly enjoy all aspects of pediatric speech language pathology.
 From building a foundation for communication with toddlers, to helping school-aged children achieve academic success as their speech and language skills improve — it is all gratifying.
 Each goal met, no matter how big or small, can make such a difference in a child’s and family’s life.